SAP-samples/teched2022-DA261/README.md

 5. Choose SAP HANA Cloud, SAP HANA Database and click the button Next Step
 6. Enter DEMO_HANA_DB for the instance name
 7. Enter and confirm your administrator password – ***PLEASE REMEMBER IT AND/OR WRITE IT DOWN!***
-8. Click the button Create Now at the bottom right
+8. For trial systems, consider changing the allowed connections option to **Allow all connections**.
+The rest of the values can be left as a default.
-9. Click the button Create Instance at the bottom right
+9. Complete the wizard

     A new SAP HANA Cloud instance will be created, and this process may take  approx. 10 minutes.
 The frequency of updates to the page can be set using the auto-refresh feature in the top right.
 Once the instance has been created, its status will change to RUNNING.